cyberpython/markdown_viewer/README.md

 Description
 -----------

-Simple python3 + GTK3 based Markdown viewer.
+Simple python + GTK3 based Markdown viewer.

 The application can also open 'Compressed Markdown Files', which are regular ZIP archives with the extension '.mdz' that contain a markdown file in their root